gldeng/universe/formal_theory/formal_theory_mind_brain_en.md

 $$\mathcal{MB} = \{Ψ_M, \mathcal{I}_{MB}, Φ_B\}$$

 where:
-- $Ψ_M$ represents the mind layer (primarily in the quantum domain), containing conscious experiences, thoughts, emotions, and other subjective phenomena
+- $`Ψ_M`$ represents the mind layer (primarily in the quantum domain), containing conscious experiences, thoughts, emotions, and other subjective phenomena
-- $\mathcal{I}_{MB}$ represents the mind-brain interface layer, the critical region for mutual conversion between quantum mental states and classical neural states
+- $`\mathcal{I}_{MB}`$ represents the mind-brain interface layer, the critical region for mutual conversion between quantum mental states and classical neural states
-- $Φ_B$ represents the brain layer (primarily in the classical domain), containing neuronal activity, synaptic connections, and biochemical processes
+- $`Φ_B`$ represents the brain layer (primarily in the classical domain), containing neuronal activity, synaptic connections, and biochemical processes

 #### 2. Mind State Representation